 My approach to painting is to use it, like a prosthetic limb, to apprehend the World.

-Painting shapes your consciousness; there is nothing like it to help develop, convey, push and pull ideas.
+Painting shapes your consciousness; there is nothing like it to develop, convey, push and pull ideas.

 Thematically, my interests lay in the workings of things; a specific technology, an architectural space, or painting itself, all of these things inform my research agendas.
-Motifs that recur in the paintings include transhuman beings called ‘Stooges’ that teeter on precarious platforms, attempt to interact with peculiar machines, or are crushed by ‘creative blocks’ tumbling from the sky.
+Transhuman beings, I like to call ‘Stooges’, populate these strange environments.
+They teeter on precarious platforms, attempt to interact with peculiar machines, or are crushed by ‘creative blocks’ tumbling from the sky.

-Narrative is important as a spring board into painting, however, I like the idea of this being partly obscured, or left behind, as the mechanics of painting move along.
-In this way, the works always have a self reflective character; glimpses of narrative are intertwinned with evidence as to how the painting is constructed.
+Narrative is important as a spring board into painting, however, I like the idea of this being partly obscured, or left behind, as the mechanics of painting take over.
+In this way, the works always have a self reflective character; narrative glimpses are interwoven with evidence as to how the painting is constructed.

 The worlds I attempt to create, are at once humorous, critical and aloof.
 My intention is for viewers to ‘watch’ them, as if they will move when your head is turned.